 There is no risk for pregnant women because of the influenza vaccination.
 Delaying the fertility therapy is also not necessary as a so-called non-live vaccine is used.
 There are no contra-indications therefore against the influenza vaccination during a pregnancy.

-Even though the influenza season 2019/2020 has apparently passed its peak, you should even now still have the influenza vaccination.
+Even if an influenza season has apparently passed its peak, you should still have the influenza vaccination.
 In fact, vaccination against influenza is specifically recommended for pregnant women.
 The authorities in Germany (STIKO) responsible for vaccinations recommends the influenza vaccination for all pregnant women from the second trimester, and in the case of a higher health risk due to an underlying condition (for example asthma or diabetes) from the first trimester.